Ochlockonee, Florida

 Unincorporated community in Florida, U.S.

-Ochlockoneee is an unincorporated community in western Leon County, Florida, United States, located at U.S. Route 90 and County Road 260 (Geddie Road) and at the Ochlockonee River, west of Tallahassee by three miles (4.8 km).
+Ochlockonee is an unincorporated community in western Leon County, Florida, United States, located at U.S. Route 90 and County Road 260 (Geddie Road) and at the Ochlockonee River, west of Tallahassee by three miles (4.8 km).

 The community includes the neighborhoods around Chigger Lane, Houston Road, and Sassy Tree Lane.
 Ochlockonee is bordered on the north and south by the Lake Talquin Recreation Area.

 Government

 Ochlockonee is included in Leon County Commission District 2.